 5. Compliance as a Core Principle

-Financial products live under strict rules.
+Financial products live under strict rules, making data protection and data security core compliance requirements from the start.
 Waiting until the end to add compliance creates expensive rework.
 Instead, design with regulations in mind.
 For India, this might mean aligning with RBI’s digital lending norms, while for global users, GDPR and PCI DSS will apply.
+Money lending apps must also comply with KYC (Know Your Customer) and Anti-Money Laundering (AML) regulations to prevent illegal activities and verify user identities.
+If your app targets EU users, the General Data Protection Regulation (GDPR) requires strict protection of user data and privacy.
+For California residents, the California Consumer Privacy Act (CCPA) mandates giving users control over their personal data.

 Incorporating compliance early ensures smoother approvals from regulators and prevents reputation risks that could derail the entire product launch.